Canon RP vs Olympus E-PL7

 The Canon RP and the Olympus E-PL7 both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-Concerning the storage of imaging data, both the Canon RP and the E-PL7 write their files to SDXC cards.
-The Canon RP supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the E-PL7 can use UHS-I cards (up to 104 MB/s).
+Concerning the storage of imaging data, both the RP and the E-PL7 write their files to SDXC cards.
+The RP supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the E-PL7 can use UHS-I cards (up to 104 MB/s).

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS RP and Olympus PEN E-PL7 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-It is notable that the Canon RP has a microphone port, which is missing on the E-PL7.
+It is notable that the RP has a microphone port, which is missing on the E-PL7.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The Canon RP is a recent model that features in the current product line-up of Canon.
-In contrast, the E-PL7 has been discontinued (but can be found pre-owned on eBay).
+The RP is a recent model that features in the current product line-up of Canon.
+In contrast, the E-PL7 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-PL7 was succeeded by the Olympus E-PL8.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So how do things add up?
 Is there a clear favorite between the Canon RP and the Olympus E-PL7?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.